openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 .# Abstract

 This document defines a way of representing binary data in the context of a JSON payload.
-It can be used as an extension of OpenID Connect that defines new attachments relating to the identity of a natural person or in other JSON contexts that have binary data elements .
+It can be used as an extension of OpenID Connect that defines new attachments relating to the identity of a natural person or in other JSON contexts that have binary data elements.
 The work and the preceding drafts are the work of the eKYC and Identity Assurance working group of the OpenID Foundation.

 .# Introduction {#Introduction}